 There are many barriers for newcomers, youth, and women who wish to enter the skilled trades.
 Women represent 50% of the workforce in Ontario, but they represent less than 10% of skilled tradespeople.
-There is a lack of accessibility for women in the trades when it comes to work clothes and amenities, as they are forced to adapt to a work environment that has been historically designed for men.
+129 There is a lack of accessibility for women in the trades when it comes to work clothes and amenities, as they are forced to adapt to a work environment that has been historically designed for men.
 Immigrants account for 18% of apprentice certification holders, while newcomers account for 1%.
-The properties are designed for men.
-Immigrants account for 18% of apprentice certification holders, while newcomers account for 1%.
-The properties are designed for men.
-Immigrants account for 18% of apprentice certification holders, while newcomers account for 1%.
-The properties and ready to work.
+130 For newcomers, the biggest issue is credential recognition, as many relocate to Windsor-Essex with their degrees and ready to work.
 However, their degrees do not have direct counterparts to Canadian degrees, and they are often required to return to school and re-learn many of their existing qualifications.
 Language barriers are also present for many newcomers, suggesting the need for occupation and trade-specific language training programs for newcomers to increase their employability and rate of success in completing their apprenticeship training and schooling.